Myotonic Dystrophy

 Signs & Symptoms

-- Progressive distal muscle weakness and wasting.
+Progressive distal muscle weakness and wasting with difficulty releasing grip

-- Myotonia causing difficulty in muscle relaxation after contraction.
+Myotonia causing stiffness and delayed muscle relaxation

-- Cataracts developing at a young age.
+Cataracts developing at a young age

 History of Present Illness